SamMed05/c-cpp-notes/docs/cpp/casting.md

 `static_cast` is one of the four *named casts* available in C++ and it's a type casting operator.
 It forces one data type to be converted into another data type.
-The `static_cast` operator takes an expression as input, and returns the evaluated value converted to the type specified inside the angled brackets[^4].
+The `static_cast` operator takes an expression as input and returns the evaluated value converted to the type specified inside the angled brackets[^4].
 The syntax is: `static_cast<dataType>(variable);`.